Zach-Shim/Asssembly/README.md

 ## Updates:
 <p>
-MOVEM is done and should be working.
-Still need to implement MOVEQ
+MOVEM and MOVEQ are done and should be working.
 </p>

 ## Known Issues: